 It’s convenient.
 Remember those smartphone statistics?
-Here are a few more: 91% of U.S. users have their within reach 24/7.
-And text messages have a , while email has only a 20% open rate, at least one source claims.
+Here are a few more: 91% of U.S. users have their mobile device within reach 24/7.
+And text messages have a 98% open rate, while email has only a 20% open rate, at least one source claims.
 That means a person will likely view a texted payment reminder earlier than on other messaging channels – and can act on it faster.
 Which leads to our next benefit . . .

 Text-to-pay can improve cash flow.
 Since text-to-pay can mean faster payments to businesses, it frequently helps reduce days sales outstanding and improve cash flow.
 And that’s welcome news to small and mid-size enterprises (SMEs) in particular.
 Cash flow problems make life difficult for SMEs, preventing them from paying their own vendors, making capital expenditures, and issuing paychecks on time.
 Worse still, cash flow constraints are the cause of some 80% of small business failures, according to one source.

 Text-to-pay meets customer demand.
-72% of business professionals Offering text-to-pay addresses that preference, especially among businesses serving clients under age 35. to other messaging platforms.
+72% of business professionals prefer texting to other messaging platforms.
+Offering text-to-pay addresses that preference, especially among businesses serving clients under age 35.
 One survey found that 35% of small business customers are interested in paying with a text from their phone, but that number rises to 62% among people under 35.

 But it’s still up to the customer to choose.
 As with other text-based services, customers must opt-in to enable the service, then select the payment method to associate with their text payments – choosing their preferred method from options that include all major credit and debit cards as well as ACH.
 So no one is forced to adopt text-to-pay; customers get to decide whether to use it in the first place and which payment options they prefer, potentially encouraging their loyalty to it.